consulo/consulo-dev.github.io/docs/basics/indexing_and_psi_stubs/stub_indexes.md

 The following steps need to be performed only once for each language that supports stubs:

 * Change the file element type for your language (the element type that you return from [`ParserDefinition.getFileNodeType()`](https://github.com/consulo/consulo/blob/master/modules/base/language-api/src/main/java/consulo/language/parser/ParserDefinition.java)) to a class that extends `IStubFileElementType`.
-* In your `plugin.xml`, define the `consulo.stubElementTypeHolder` extension and specify the interface which contains the `IElementType` constants used by your language's parser as well as `externalIdPrefix` if possible.
+* Register the stub element type holder by annotating it with `@ExtensionImpl`.
+The interface which contains the `IElementType` constants used by your language's parser should be specified, as well as `externalIdPrefix` if possible.

 For serializing string data, e.g. element names, in stubs, we recommend to use `StubOutputStream.writeName()` and `StubInputStream.readName()` methods.
 These methods ensure that each unique identifier is stored only once in the data stream.